iory/scikit-robot/docs/source/examples/index.rst

 Inverse Kinematics
 ------------------

+This section provides a basic example of inverse kinematics.
+For comprehensive documentation including axis constraints, batch processing, and advanced features, see :doc:`../reference/robot_model_tips`.

 First, set the initial pose.
 Note that the position of the prismatic joint is in [m] and angles of rotational joints are in [rad].

 >>> robot_model.torso_lift_joint.joint_angle(0.05)